gpuDevice — Query active GPU device metadata in MATLAB and RunMat.

 warning("GPU unavailable: %s", ex.message);

-Do I need to call gpuDevice before using other GPU builtins?
+Do I need to call gpuDevice before using other GPU builtins?⌄

 No. RunMat initialises the active provider during startup. gpuDevice is purely informational and can be called at any time to inspect the current provider.

-Why are some fields missing from the struct?
+Why are some fields missing from the struct?⌄

 Providers only fill metadata they can reliably supply.
 For example, the in-process test provider does not report memory_bytes.
 Real GPU backends typically populate additional fields.

-What happens if there is no GPU provider?
+What happens if there is no GPU provider?⌄

 RunMat raises gpuDevice: no acceleration provider registered.
 You can catch this error and fall back to CPU code, as shown in the examples above.

-Does gpuDevice support selecting or resetting devices?
+Does gpuDevice support selecting or resetting devices?⌄

 RunMat currently exposes a single provider. gpuDevice(1) returns that provider, matching MATLAB's first-device semantics, while any other index raises gpuDevice: GPU device with index N not available.
 Reset requests (gpuDevice('reset') or gpuDevice([])) are not implemented yet and return gpuDevice: reset is not supported by the active provider.

-How can I get a quick string summary instead of a struct?
+How can I get a quick string summary instead of a struct?⌄

 Use gpuInfo().
 It internally calls gpuDevice and formats the struct fields into a concise status string that is convenient for logging or display.

-Related functions to explore
+Related Acceleration functions

 Open-source implementation

-- View gpuDevice.rs on GitHub
+- View the source for gpuDevice in Rust on GitHub

-- Learn how the runtime works
+- Learn how the RunMat runtime works

 - Found a bug?
 Open an issue with a minimal reproduction.